-When you need to hunker down and study hard where do you go?
-In college there are a lot of options for study venues, but each one has upsides and downsides.
-One study-space might be beneficial to one student and distracting to another.
-Here are some pros and cons of varying study spaces.
+When you need to hunker down and study hard, where do you go?
+In college, there are a lot of options for study venues, but each one has upsides and downsides.
+One study space might be beneficial to one student and distracting to another.
+Here are some pros and cons of the various places to study.

 - Controllable environment

 Since it’s your space, you can control things like sound, lighting, and temperature (for the most part, anyway, it might be a bit trickier in the dorms).
 This customization is lacking in other spaces–tinker away until you find the configuration right for you.

 - Access to Your Materials

 You know where you store your pencils, highlighters, notes, textbooks, and snacks.
 Everything is right at hand.

 You might have a ton of classes or little time to study between work and other activities, so hiking all the way out to the library might take up a valuable chunk of time.
 Your room is sort of like a hub, and studying there eliminates extra travel.

 - Easy to procrastinate

 Let’s face it: rooms are meant to be comfy.
 With the beds, blankets, and favorite posters, your room might feel less like a study-space and more like a place to unwind after class.
 Without other students around, it might be a little too easy to switch from your reading your notes to watching Netflix.